Freight Shipping from Atlanta to Jacksonville

 How much does it cost to ship freight from Atlanta to Jacksonville?

-Full truckload (FTL) rates from Atlanta, GA to Jacksonville, FL currently range from $798-$983 for a standard dry van load over the 371-mile route.
+Full truckload (FTL) rates from Atlanta, GA to Jacksonville, FL currently range $798-$983 (roughly $2.17-$2.68 per mile over 371 miles).
 LTL shipments typically cost $404-$715 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Atlanta to Jacksonville?

-Standard FTL transit from Atlanta to Jacksonville is approximately 7 hrs by truck over 371 miles.
+Standard FTL transit from Atlanta to Jacksonville is approximately 7 hrs by truck over 371 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Atlanta to Jacksonville freight?